HG1017/CS201-Project/README.md

 # CS201-Project
-This is the final project for the course CS201
+This is the final project for the course CS201, which involves the construction of Suffix Tree

 CS201 group-35